 Punta Pajaros, Puerto Escondido

-There are tons of other Zicatela or La Punta, Puerto Escondido accommodation options – check out the map above for some additional options.
+There are tons of other Zicatela, La Punta or other Puerto Escondido accommodation options – check out the map below for some additional options.